Kʼicheʼ people: Pre-Conquest

 In pre-Conquest times, the Kʼicheʼ Kingdom of Qʼumarkaj was one of the most powerful states in the region.
 Kʼiche was an independent state that existed after the decline of the Maya Civilization with the Classic collapse (c.300 – c.950 AD).
 Kʼicheʼ lay in a highland mountain valley of present-day Guatemala; during this time they were also found in parts of El Salvador.

 The major city of the Kʼicheʼ in the western highlands of Guatemala was Qʼumarkaj.
 It was the political, ceremonial and social center of the Kʼicheʼ people.
 The city covered an estimated area of 3.25 km2 across the Resguardo plateau.
 There is also evidence for a large degree of cultural exchange between the Kʼicheʼ and the people of Central Mexico.
 Linguists have found Nahuatl influences in the Kʼicheʼ language.
-Up until the 16th centruy before conquest K'iche were one of the literate civilizations in the world creating heirogliphs which helped preserve their culture.
+Up until the 16th century before conquest K'iche were a literate civilization, creating glyphs and pictographs which helped preserve their culture.